Summary

 Extend

 Show slide 16.
 Hand out a copy of Says/Matters Chart to each student or have them create the chart on a piece of paper.
 Tell students they will watch a video and read the article “11 Self-Care Tips for Teens and Young Adults” in order to make connections between self-care concepts and “The Scarlet Ibis.”
-Instruct them to add anything they find that connects the video and the article to the story to their chart.
+Instruct them to add anything they find that connects the video and the article to the story and to their chart.
 Slide 17 includes a link to the video if you choose to watch it together as a class.

 After watching the video and reading the article, have students either pair up or place them into small groups to share their charts and discuss the connections they made between the article and the short story.